argonautproject/scheduling/source/pages/patient-scheduling.md

 ## Use Case 3 Prefetching Open Slots

-This use case is the same as [Use Case 2](#use-case-2-open-scheduling-for-new-patient-or-existing-patient) above except data for available appointments are gathered in advance of end user login instead of determining available appointments in real-time.
-Therefore, in this use case open slots are queried and scheduling business rules need to be shared between the third-party app and EHR scheduler in order to determine appointment availability and create valid appointments.
+As in Use Case 2 above, this use case is focused on scheduling through a third-party application where the patient is either a new or existing patient.
+The patient may be trying to book an appointment to see a particular Practitioner or for a service to be performed.
+In contrast to determining available appointments in real-time, in this use case: 1) the scheduling data is fetched *prior* to the end user request, 2) the appointment availability is based upon third party application business rules, and 3) a valid appointment resources created and exchanged with the scheduling server (EHR).
+This is defined as "prefetching" for this guide.

 Preconditions: